kencochrane/docker-guidebook/docker-guidebook.rst

     $ docker push kencochrane/redis

-Now that it is up on the registry we can use it on any Docker host, and we just need to do a ``Docker pull`` to get it on the host, and I'll know it is going to be the same every time.
+Now that it is up on the registry we can use it on any Docker host, and we just need to do a ``docker pull`` to get it on the host, and I'll know it is going to be the same every time.

 Repository Description
 ----------------------
 If you want to add a description to your repository so that it lets people know what it does, you can login to the website and edit the description there.
-There are two descriptions, a short one, which is what shows up in search results, and is plain text.
+There are two descriptions, a short one, which is what shows up in search results, and is in plain text.
 There is also a full description which allows MarkDown and is used to give more detailed information.

 Deleting a Repository
 ---------------------